 The Mayor and DC Council decide how to allocate the city's resources through the budget, with input from residents about what is important to them.
+(Read on to learn about the different ways residents can provide budget input.)
 Every service the city provides, such as trash collection, appears in the budget every year.
 New initiatives-such as new programs in public school classrooms, for example-need to be funded through the budget, too.